 1. Get in small groups and look at the work that was turned in by other students on assignment #1.
 Discuss positives and negatives in the work you saw turned in.
 What skills seem to need to be improved?
 What skills were needed to complete this to the best of your ability?
 What gratification did you have to delay?
 What motivated you to finish it?
 How focused were you when working on it?

-Think and Do: Read this story from an Economics professor about how and why he changed his grading system and then fill in the blanks after you read.
-Keep and add important due dates to the calendar on the back.
+ink and Do: Read this story from an Economics professor about how and why he changed his grading system and then fill in the blanks after you read.
+Discuss your answers.

 1. Listen to a verbal story without or with pictures and explain what the story meant.
 Write on scratch paper provided the answer to the following: what did this activity teach you about paying attention to videos/visuals in your classes?

-3. Finish reviewing your Job Training Packet.
+2. Finish reviewing your Job Training Packet.
 Make sure to bring the signed parent form back by this Friday!
-Have donations by Monday!
+Have donations by next Wednesday!